Ahinski Manor in Zaliessie: Early years of the estate

 The estate was originally acquired by the Ahinski (Oginski) family in the early eighteenth century.
 At that time it included a wooden palace, farmyard, pond, mill and a brewery.
 It had passed through several generations until the early nineteenth century when it was bequeathed to Michał Kleofas Ogiński.

 Under ownership of Michał Kleofas Ogiński

 Michał Kleofas Ogiński, who had been in exile since the defeat of the Kościuszko uprising, returned to the Russian Empire in 1802, following an amnesty by the Tzar.
 He settled in the Zaliessie estate and began construction of a new stone manor house in a classicist style by architect Michał Szulc.

 The works completed by 1815 and included a park in the style of Romanticism with trails and bridges across the local river.

 Under the ownership of Ogiński the manor became a venue for musical concerts and literary events and was described as 'Northern Athens' by contemporaries.
-In Zaliessie, Michał Kleofas Ogiński created many of his works, including the famous polonaise in A minor "Farewell to the Fatherland”.
+In Zaliessie, Michał Kleofas Ogiński created many of his works.
+The famous polonaise in A minor Farewell to the Homeland however, which is commonly attributed to Ogiński, is no longer considered a composition of him accourding to recent research.